 Finally, reconnect the controller using Bluetooth applet to go back to using the pad for gaming.

-Updating hardware firmware is difficult in general, so I can’t knock the way it’s handled here on Linux.
-That it’s possible on Linux at all is a great achievement.
+Updating hardware firmware is difficult in general so I can’t knock the way it’s handled here on Linux.
+The fact that it’s possible on Linux at all is a great achievement.

 I look forward to hopefully racing against some of you in online SuperTuxKart sometime.

 Though now that I have a proper controller I no longer have an excuse for why my driving is so bad…